 - Twin Falls

 With each spot you visit, thrilling experiences await you.
-Also, with a company of other passengers on the truck, you get a chance to interact and experience the diversity of Maui with truck’n buddies!
+Also, with a company of other passengers on the truck, you get a chance to interact and experience the diversity of Maui!

-You can board the Shuttle and reach your desired location in Maui within minutes.
+You can board the shuttle service and reach your desired location in Maui within minutes.
 Speedi Shuttle provides service for all properties on the West and South sides, including service in Wailuku and Kahului areas.

 The Shuttle covers airports, including Kapalua Airports in West Maui (JHM) and Kahului Airport in Maui (OGG).
 Furthermore, Speedi Shuttle provides service to neighboring islands as well.